ayushiraut01/Snake-Game/README.md

 ✅ Game over when the snake hits the wall or itself
 ✅ Simple and fun to play!

- ##Installation Instructions
-Explain how to install and run the game.
-## ⚙️ Installation & Setup

 ## Clone this repository:
 ```bash https://github.com/ayushiraut01/Snake-Game
 📝 Code Structure